rlivings39/learning-ai/ai-courses-and-books/machine-learning/README.md

 Linear regression is terrible for this kind of problem.
 Adding outlier values can drag a decision boundary far out of place.

+There are 2 styles of classification problems.
+First those where we're interested in hard assignments to categories.
+Second are those where we make soft assignments assessing probabilities of each category.

+There is also multi-label classification where multiple labels may be appropriate.

 Binary classification means there are 2 categories.

 ### Logistic regression